jaros1/Money-Network/README.md

 We are only free if our money systems are also free.
 No more time for bullshit.
 Be free.

 Here is the demo.
-Someone more skilled than I may bring the vision into real existence.

 ## Project status
-Spare time project, work in progress, no money in here yet.
-For now just a chat app on a very promising platform (ZeroNet).
+Spare time project, work in progress, working on money integration.
+For now mostly a chat app on a very promising platform (ZeroNet).

 Implemented:
 - End-2-end encryption.
 Data in localStorage and on ZeroNet is encrypted.
 Only search tags and public chat are stored in clear on ZeroNet.
 - Contact list: Categories: new, guest, unverified, verified and ignored.
 - Chat: One and two panel chat, encrypted personal and group chat & unencrypted public chat, markdown, emojis, reactions and comments

+Being implemented:
+- MoneyNetworkAPI for MoneyNetwork <=> wallets and wallet <=> wallet communication
+- Money: Send and request money in chat.

 Todo:
-- API for ZeroNet communication between MoneyNetwork and wallet sites using ZeroNet merger site plugin.
-One ZeroNet merger site for each external money system.
-Starting with a test BitCoins wallet (blocktrail.com).
-- Wallet page: Test, add, use, rate and remove wallet sites.
+- Wallet or Money page: Test, add, use, rate and remove wallet sites.
-- Chat page: Add money transactions to chat ($).
-Send money, receive money, pay, receive payment etc.
+- Wallet or Money page.
+Money transaction overview

 ## MoneyNetwork Demo
 - http://127.0.0.1:43110/moneynetwork.bit/ ([ZeroNet](https://zeronet.readthedocs.io/en/latest/using_zeronet/installing/) required)